roc-11/max-rehab/README.md

 #### HTML Validation

 All pages of the website were tested using the [W3C official HTML validation tool](https://validator.w3.org/).
 No errors were shown when the site was passed through this tool.

+A previous pass through this tool showed multiple errors related to 'trailing slash on void elements'.
+An autoformat option has to be changed on the CodeAnywhere IDE in order to rectify these.

 ![Screenshot of W3C HTML Validation](assets/readme-files/html-validation.png)

 #### CSS Validation